-All students have the responsibility to themselves, their fellow students and the faculty to adhere to the highest standards of academic honesty and integrity.
+All students have the responsibility to themselves, their fellow students and the faculty to adhere to the highest standards of academic honesty and integrity as outlined in the PSU Student Code of Conduct.

 The University assumes that students are honest, that all course work and examinations represent their own work, and that all documents supporting their admission and graduation are accurate and complete.
 Academic honesty is a requirement for all graduate activities, and any violation is grounds for disciplinary sanctions as provided by the University Student Conduct Code.
 Violations of this policy include, but are not limited to: